Skip to main content

 loong gateway stop

-Use status --json whenever another process or operator needs the shortest machine-readable view of the current owner state.
+Use gateway status --json whenever another process or operator needs the shortest machine-readable view of the current owner state.
+Use loong status --json when you want the broader operator summary that rolls gateway ownership together with ACP and work-unit status.

 Common Failure Modes